zaksabeast/PokemonRNGGuides/guides/usum/en/stationary.md

 2. Advance to the final screen for the Pokemon you are wanting to RNG.
 Input the frame you are currently on in the frame range.
     - You can find this in the PCalc Game Info window (`Start + Up`) and then press `Start + Select` to pause the game.

-3. Adjust filters to what you are wanting, then click "Calculate" and choose any one of the results you want.
+3. Adjust filters to what you are wanting, then click "Calculate" and choose any one of the results to be your target frame.
 If there are no results, increase the Frame Range or restart the game to obtain a new initial seed.
 (Make sure to restart from the beginning of the guide if you do restart the game.)

 4. You can advance frames by pressing `Start` to unpause the game.
 You can then pause again when close to the frame you want with `Start + Select` and then slowly advance by pressing `Select` while paused.